cau-se/ARCHES-PiCar-X/docs/explore/adtf.md

 # The Concept of Skills

 To comply with one of ROS's fundamental design principles, maintain minimalism, it is recommended to develop independent libraries that do not rely on ROS [5].
-Keeping this in mind, the ARCHES Digital Twin Framework (ADTF) provides a library to develop the phyiscal twin and digital and connect them via the digital thread.
+Keeping this in mind, the ARCHES Digital Twin Framework (ADTF) provides a library to develop the physical twin and digital and connect them via the digital thread.

 The ADTF has three core principles [4]:
 - Data/status messages are automatically sent from the physical twin to the digital twin;